White Collar & Financial Crime Lawyers London

 As a result of the new legislation and the SFOs commitment to enforcement, this area of law could not be more relevant to all individuals and companies carrying out part of a business in the UK.

-We advise on what preventative steps a business must take to ensure the right safeguards and controls are firmly in place to prevent liability under the Act.
+Our financial crime lawyers advise on what preventative steps a business must take to ensure the right safeguards and controls are firmly in place to prevent liability under the Act.

-Money laundering is the process by which criminal property is disguised or converted to create the illusion that the source of these funds are legitimate.
+Money laundering is the process by which criminal property is disguised or converted to create the illusion that the sources of these funds are legitimate.
 Money laundering may vary in its sophistication from a single or transaction to a series of complex transactions across the banking system infiltrating multiple jurisdictions and involving a number of individuals or entities.